 As 11am came round, it was clear the other girls had had enough, having not touched a rod in a while.
 Matt had given up and sat down and Albert was on the phone to a mate talking about anything and everything.
 With only 4 fish kept, and nothing for the last 15 minutes, it was time to go home.

 From Albert’s phone call though, it was as if the penny had dropped.
 It was a full moon that night.
 Fish generally don’t eat until the night around the phase of a full moon.
 And with a recent change in weather and a windy day previously, the biometric pressure was certainly putting them off their food.

-So in absolute defence for Albert, who was equally as disappointed and frustrated as we were, it was not his fault at all.
+So in absolute defence for Albert, who was equally disappointed and frustrated as we were, it was not his fault.
 He took us to where the fish were and as the saying goes, ‘you win some, you lose some’.
-I didn’t even consider the phase of the moon when booking in the charter, in fact, we were just glad we managed to get it booked and go, but this did make quite a difference to our experience.
+I didn’t even consider the phase of the moon when booking the charter, in fact, we were just glad we managed to get it booked and go, but this did make quite a difference to our experience.

 The journey back was a fast one!
 Albert had been asked not smoke whilst onboard as one of the other passengers mentioned it made her feel pretty sick.
 He acknowledged and stated if he did, he would head to the front of the boat.
 He didn’t actually have one for the entire trip.
 But he sure must have wanted one as he flew back into West Beach!

 As per the norm on fishing charters, what is caught and kept is shared out amongst everyone.
-However, because there was little to share out, we got to keep the two King George Whiting that Sara caught.
+However, because there was little to share out, we got to keep the two King George Whiting.
 The other family kept the two Leatherjackets!